 What trends or patterns do you notice?
 We’ll discuss a few below, but first, take a moment to study the charts for yourself.

 BB’s and SB’s strategies are similar in all scenarios, with BB constantly checking at a slightly higher frequency.
 BB’s c-betting frequency is lower than SB’s at most bet sizes, but the majority of their “extra” checks substitute for small bets.
-This makes sense, given our observation that SB should have a slightly stronger three-betting range.
+This makes sense, given our observation that SB should have a slightly stronger 3-betting range.
 Consequently, they flop more equity on average and can use small bets to push that equity advantage with weaker hands than the BB can.

 In all configurations, the out-of-position player continuation bets more frequently at lower stack depths.
 This also makes sense, as one risk of growing the pot from out of position is the difficulty of playing later streets.
 With shallower stacks, that is less of a concern.
 The diminished positional advantage also makes the in position player’s calls less valuable, yielding more immediate fold equity for even a small flop bet.

 Perhaps more surprisingly, both SB and BB continuation bet less frequently when the original raiser is in later position.
-It’s important to remember that although the original raiser starts with a stronger range when they are in earlier position, the three-betting player compensates for this by raising a stronger range.
-So, when the raise comes from later position, the opening range, the three-betting range, and the opener’s calling range are all wider than when the open comes from early position.
+It’s important to remember that although the original raiser starts with a stronger range when they are in earlier position, the 3-betting player compensates for this by raising a stronger range.
+So, when the raise comes from later position, the opening range, the 3-betting range, and the opener’s calling range are all wider than when the open comes from early position.

-Playing a Low Card Flop
+Playing a Low-Card Flop

 This makes playing out of position relatively simple.
 More vulnerable pairs like K6 can just move all in, removing the need to play later streets at all.
-Stronger pairs can bet small, baiting the opponent into a bluff raise or float, against which they can continue to play as the nuts on many turns.
+Stronger pairs can bet small, baiting the opponent into a bluff-raise or float, against which they can continue to play as the nuts on many turns.
 Even when playing against BTN, BB has no checking range in this scenario:

 With 100bb stacks, however, the SPR is higher than 4, which makes stacking off with weaker pairs a dicey proposition.
 Playing later streets in general will be more difficult, so BB makes much greater use of the Check and Bet 10% options to avoid growing the pot: